OgnjenMisic/licenseplate-recognition/README.md

 # licenseplate-recognition

-Simple application that detects license plates and recognizes the numbers.
+A simple application that detects license plates and recognizes the numbers.

 -- OpenCV 3.3 for image morphology to isolate the parts with the plates